os12/calc/README.md

 The abstract syntax tree is built out of the following four node types:
 * `Terminal` - represents a single terminal such as a number or a symbolic constant.
 * `BinaryOp` - represents a binary operator such as "*" or "<<".
-* `UnaryUp` - represents a unary operator such as "-".
+* `UnaryOp` - represents a unary operator such as "-".
 * `Function` - represents a unary/binary function such as "sin", "abs", etc.

 Here are a few examples taken directly from the calculator's debug output.
 Note that binary operators must be executed in a left-associative fashion.